 Coding belongs in this stage because it changes where the invoice goes next.
 The chosen entity, department, cost center, project code, or GL account affects both approval routing and downstream reporting.
 An invoice that is misclassified here often stalls later for reasons that look procedural but are really data problems.
 The same is true for missing tax treatment, unclear line-item detail, or supplier names that do not match the vendor master cleanly.

 Validation then answers a narrower question: is this invoice ready to progress?
 At a workflow level, that means checking for duplicate suspicion, field completeness, policy exceptions, amount discrepancies, and whether the supporting evidence matches the type of invoice in front of AP.
 PO invoices may require two-way or three-way matching against purchase orders and receipts.
 Non-PO invoices usually move against a different evidence set, such as a contract, statement of work, or manager confirmation.
+Buyer-side teams that want to see how these branches sit inside a single end-to-end flow — from supplier intake through field capture, tax checks, and posting — can work from a dedicated walkthrough of the buyer-side purchase invoice workflow.
 The goal is not to do every downstream review in one step.
 It is to confirm the invoice has enough clean structure and support to enter the approval path without creating avoidable rework.

-This is where tools that standardize invoice data can improve the workflow materially.
-Teams that use invoice data extraction software at this stage are solving an upstream control problem: clean structured inputs make validation, routing, and exception handling more consistent.
-Invoice Data Extraction, for example, converts uploaded invoices into structured Excel, CSV, or JSON outputs from a natural-language prompt, which fits this stage because AP often needs the same core invoice fields captured in a consistent format before anything else works.
+This is where invoice data extraction software fits: AP needs reliable supplier, date, amount, tax, PO, and coding fields before validation, routing, and exception handling can work consistently.
+Invoice Data Extraction converts uploaded invoices into structured Excel, CSV, or JSON outputs from a natural-language prompt, which fits this stage because AP often needs the same core invoice fields captured before anything else works.
 If you want a deeper look at the checks that belong here, the dedicated guide to the invoice validation process goes further into the validation layer itself.

 Approval Routing and Payment Scheduling Are Separate Decisions